giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/executing-offers.md

 5. **Mangrove calls the function **[**`makerExecute`**](maker-contract.md#offer-execution)** of `maker.eth`**.
 6. Mangrove transfers tokens from `maker.eth` to `user.eth`.
 7. The offer is now out of its offer list, but may be updated at step 9 by `maker.eth`.
-8. If the transfer at step 6 is not a success, Mangrove reverts to the state prior to the transfer of step 4, and sends a %%bounty|bounty%% to `user.eth` taken from the offer's %%provision|provision%%.
+8. If the transfer at step 6 is not a success, Mangrove reverts to the state prior to the transfer of step 4, and sends a [bounty](/docs/developers/terms/bounty.md) to `user.eth` taken from the offer's [provision](/docs/developers/terms/provision.md).
 9. **Mangrove calls the function **[**`makerPosthook`**](maker-contract.md#offer-post-hook)** of `maker.eth`**.

 :::info **Multiple offers per address**

 An account can post more than one offer.
-When it gets called through `makerExecute`, it will receive the %%id|offer-id%% of the offer being executed as well as additional information.
+When it gets called through `makerExecute`, it will receive the [id](/docs/developers/terms/offer-id.md) of the offer being executed as well as additional information.

 :::